CrackedPolishedBlackstoneBricksMC/voldeloom/sample/README.md

 Forge 1.6.4-9.11.1.1345 using Gradle 7.6.

-**Works, quietly.**

-Used to be completely busted due to missing `binpatches.pack.lzma` support + missing Launchwrapper support.

-Now the main problem is that it doesn't download the sounds in the right location, so the game launches but there's no sound.

-1. tiny-remapper fails due to mapping name conflicts.
-It's not wrong, some classes like `bga` (`RenderBat`) end up with two mappings from the same method name to different SRG names, and this is honest to what the SRGs say.
-   * "fixed" due to hacking the name conflicts out of the way in `Srg.java`, just so i could at least get the gradle project to import.
-2. `net.minecraft.client.Minecraft` doesn't have a `main` method anymore.
-   * Fixed by getting a lil basic support for launchwrapper
-3. Invalid `ClientBrandRetriever` jar signature, which trips `FMLSanityChecker`.
-   * Impossible to fix because pre-binpatching all the Forge stuff is going to break the signature anyway,
-   * "Fixed" by passing `-Dfml.ignoreInvalidMinecraftCertificates=true`, which makes this class chill out a bit, lol
-4. No sound.
-   * This is when Mojang switched to the new file layout (with file hashes).
-   * Also the game supports --assetIndex natively now :bangbang:
+**Works great** ever since I added binpatches.pack.lzma support and Launchwrapper support.

 ### 1.7.10

 Forge 1.7.10-10.13.4.1614-1.7.10 (yes it says 1.7.10 twice) using Gradle 7.6.

-~~**FUBARd.**, mainly because the `-sources` artifact on their Maven is fake and it's actually the mod development kit, lol~~ Using a shell script to `git clone` Forge: **Everything is busted**, SRGs are there but MCP names are missing, access transformers seem to go unused, game crashes due to `aji$4` illegal access error, a million other things.
+~~**FUBARd.**, mainly because the `-sources` artifact on their Maven is fake and it's actually the mod development kit, lol~~ Downloading Forge sources from github: **Everything is busted**, SRGs are there but MCP names are missing, access transformers seem to go unused, game crashes due to `aji$4` illegal access error, a million other things.
 At the very least binpatches are working